 Most officiants are better at delivering ceremonies than marketing themselves…:) So a few businesses have jumped in to market wedding ceremonies.
 These are the established ones

 Young Hip and Married from Vancouver has officiants in Victoria (Chris-Ann Lake) and Nanaimo (Brian Pankratz.)

 All Seasons from Ontario has officiants all over the Island.
 You can request a specific one.
 I’ve found that Cecelia Penner is quite responsive.

 You’ll work with the company, and can pick the officiant you want.
-Both will do a simple legal ceremony, and something more personalized.
+Both will do a simple legal ceremony, and something a little more personalized.

 Inclusive and broad-minded, each congregation has 2 Lay Chaplains who offer ceremonial services.
 In Victoria, there are 2: Saanich and James Bay.
 Amanda Tarling is a Victoria Unitarian Lay Chaplain with her own website.
 You can also find Unitarian Lay chaplains in Nanaimo and the Comox Valley.

-Within the Metaphysical community, you can check out Reverend Michael Ireland in the south Island area.
+Within the Metaphysical community, you can check out Reverend Michael Ireland and Andria Winter in the south Island area.
 And Adrienna Lankoff in Courtenay will only be around until early May.

 And the Centre for Spiritual Living has Jill Brocklehurst in Campbell River.
 Oops, not anymore…:(

 Celebrants are ordained officiants with a twist…specifically trained in the art of ceremony.
 If you want something different or really personal, you will be in good hands with a celebrant.
 If you are blending faiths or cultures, we can do it (we’re Metaphysical Ministers, which includes a broadly spiritual focus).
 If your family situation is….complicated….we can help smooth out the wrinkles.